 - The “access to your domain forbidden” is another message you are likely to get.

-WORDPRESS 403 FORBIDDEN ERROR?
+WHAT CAUSES THE WORDPRESS 403 FORBIDDEN ERROR?

 Poorly configured WordPress security plugins are the main cause of this error.
 Essentially, most WordPress plugins for security have the ability to block any IP address if seen to be malicious.